adeepika1991/imagery/README.md

 I was also asked to do the forms for this assignment.
 But I don't have enough time to complete.
-So i just attached as a component but never imported in the App file.
+So i just created components but never imported it in the App file.
 You can see the code though.

 The inspiration for my form component comes from my very own codesandbox which i did a month ago.
 Though it does have more fields and i took what I needed.
 Afterall React is made for Re-Usable components.